Leifhaa/konte/README.md

 ![](./docs/docker.png) <br>

 ## Introduction
 This is repository 1/2 of [exam in lecture pgr301 (Continuation exam)](https://github.com/Leifhaa/PGR301-2020-konte-oppgave2/tree/master/docs).
 Repository 2/2 can be found [here](https://github.com/Leifhaa/PGR301-2020-konte-oppgave2).
 This repository is forked from the original repository [here](https://github.com/PGR301-2020/konte).
-The original version has the spring application located in `oppgave1-docker` directory.
-I've removed this directory so the spring boot application instead is in the root directory.
+The original repository has the spring application located in `oppgave1-docker` directory.
+I've removed this directory, so the spring boot application instead is in the root directory.

 ## Prerequisites before running the guides:
 * Installed Terraform (https://www.terraform.io/downloads.html)